 Can art reflect the pain of the Holocaust?
 This is the compelling question that is asked and examined in this collection of five focused inquiries using Holocaust survivor art.
-Inquiry should be a routine practice in any classroom; therefore, the Holocaust Memorial Center Zekelman Family Campus, through the generous financial support of The Covenant Foundation, has created five educational narratives based upon the Inquiry Design Model – each focused on survivor art pieces within our collection at the HMC.
+Inquiry should be a routine practice in any classroom; therefore, The Zekelman Holocaust Center, through the generous financial support of The Covenant Foundation, has created five educational narratives based upon the Inquiry Design Model – each focused on survivor art pieces within our collection at The HC.

 Why teach the Holocaust through survivor art?

 Art often expresses what words cannot.
 It allows the experiences and memories of the artist to come through the work.
 Learners of all ages can merge their experiences with the images presented, in a presentation that is safe as well as personal to the viewer.
 Contextualizing history through art allows the viewer to safely witness a facet of Holocaust history at a pace that provides space for inquiry, exploration, contemplation, and discussion.
 Why did the artist create this piece?
 What message is conveyed to the viewer?
 What has been learned from the art?
 Such inquiry into art, in various settings, sets the stage for robust learning, vibrant conversation, and inquiry that moves beyond the piece of art itself.